ualmeida55/Next-Marvel-Project/README.md

 Deployed using Vercel: https://next-marvel-project.vercel.app/

-Project built with Javascript that fetches data from external API to show the next Marvel project.
+Project that fetches data from external API to show the next Marvel project.

 Built with:
 HTML